alekm/ruckus-reboot/README.md

    - Some Ruckus models require specific user roles

 3. **Reboot Command Not Found**
-   - The tool tries multiple reboot commands automatically
+   - Verify the user has sufficient privileges to execute the `reboot` command
-   - Check if the user has sufficient privileges
+   - Check if the Ruckus CLI is accessible
    - Some models may require different commands

 4. **Permission Denied**
    - Ensure the user has administrative privileges
-   - Try using the `enable` command to elevate privileges
+   - Verify the user has reboot permissions on the Ruckus access point

 ### Debug Mode